Juan-David-30/MySecondBrain/🧠 - Second brain/Modeling sinusoidal equations.md

 # Conclusion

-The modelling of sinusoidal equations is pretty important and useful, in the area of mathematics has multiple applications, but they're not confined to them, they also can be useful for [[Generative art]] mainly for they're property of periodicity, and also in [[Physics]], even some Harmonic movements are modelled and explained with sinusoidal functions and equations.
+The modeling of sinusoidal equations is pretty important and useful, in the area of mathematics has multiple applications, but they're not confined to them, they also can be useful for [[Generative art]] mainly for they're property of periodicity, and also in [[Physics]], even some Harmonic movements are modeled and explained with sinusoidal functions and equations.